danielbatchford/MultivariateLinearRegression/README.md

 ## About
 This is a multivariate linear regression library used to classify n-variable data.
 It uses a sigmoid cost function in order to classify data read from a file.
 It can then later predict the classification of a new data point, as well as calculate accuracy across a file of test data.

 This model is designed for linear seperable data only.
-It also assumes the data fits into two classes.
+It also assumes the data fits into two classes (binary classification).

 ## How To Use
 Begin by creating a `Parser` object.